See Visit Canada to find out what documents you need to travel, visit family and friends, do business, or transit through Canada.

 - From Frank Gorden Auto Service: "The Ultimate Guide To Driving with Disabilities"

-- Mobility Independent Transportation Systems, Inc. (M.I.T.S.) driving equipment, van conversions, scooters, and power chairs [Mid-Atlantic region]
+- BLVD Wheelchair Van Rentals driving equipment, van conversions, scooters, and power chairs.
+You Can Buy, Sell or Rent Wheelchair Vans.
+[Mid-Atlantic region]

 - Ride-Away adaptive equipment, driving controls, handicap accessible rental vans [Connecticut, Maine, Maryland, Massachusetts, New Hampshire, Vermont, and Virginia]